Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Large Numbers Problems/E _ Factorial of a large number.md

 	return 0;
 }
 ```
-Time Complexity of first Solution = 2 * Time Complexity of second Solution
+better solution is of second Solution because Time Complexity of second solution is the least.